 Massachusetts residents are advised to continue following recommendations outlined by the Massachusetts Department of Public Health in order to limit their risk of exposure to COVID-19.
 For information on the steps recommended by The Massachusetts Department of Public Health please click here.

 Town staff and the Maynard Board of Health are considering the feasibility of localized vaccination operations.
-However, due to the town’s limited resources, it should be expected to be reliant on cooperation with regional entities and state agencies.
-To find out more about how you will fit into the COVID-19 vaccine distribution timeline please click here.
+It should be expected to be reliant on cooperation with regional entities and state agencies.
+For a link to where people can find clinics for Phase 1 and Phase 2- priority 1, which is for individuals who are 75+, please click here.

 A copy of the application package is on file with the Office of Municipal Services Office, Planning Division and can be provided via email by contacting OMS@townofMaynard.net.

 The Zoning Board of Appeals will hold a remote public hearing via Zoom on Monday, April 26th 2021 at 7:00 p.m. to hear all persons interested in the Petition filed by W. Timothy Hess, 63 Main Street, Maynard MA 01754, on behalf of the property owner David M. Otis.
 Consistent with Section 2.3 and 3.2 of the Maynard Zoning By-laws, the Petitioner is requesting a Special Permit to operate a dog- grooming business accessory to the residential use, to be located in a new accessory building, at 102 Parker Street within the Single Residence 1 District.